greyltc/put-arch-onto-disk/README.md

  - Installations have persistant storage
  - Installations have (optional) AUR suport (in the form of pacaur)
  - Installtions are up-to-date as of the minute you run the script
+ - Can install into a disk with a pre-existing windows install for dual booting
  - Easily set many installtion parameters programatically for an one-shot, no-further-setup-required Arch install:

 ### Variables